Attraction

 From $2.00

-Luhrs Cottage was built of pug and straw in circa 1846 by J H Luhrs who was the first Lutheran school teacher in Light Pass.
+Luhrs Cottage was built from pug and straw around 1846 by J H Luhrs, who was the first Lutheran schoolteacher in Light Pass.

-This small four roomed cottage which was home to Teacher Luhrs, his wife Rosina and 5 children.
-It contains items that tell the tale of early Barossa life.
-The bedrooms display early German clothing and children’s toys.
-The front room exhibits the Luhrs family photos, homeopathic items and religious paintings.
-The kitchen has an array of kitchen-ware.
-The small fireplace was used for daily cooking and heating water for the weekly bath.
+This small, four-roomed cottage was home to Teacher Luhrs, his wife, Rosina, and their five children - filled with items that tell the story of early Barossa life.
+The bedrooms display early German clothing and children's toys.
+The front room displays the Luhrs family photos, homeopathic items, and religious paintings.
+The kitchen is filled with a variety of kitchenware.
+The small fireplace was used for daily cooking and boiling water for the weekly bath.

-Out the back you will find the ‘Schoolroom’.
-This, in fact, was never a school room but a kitchen built 23 years after the original building.
-The room includes a large bake oven which was used to bake bread and cakes for the family.
-This kitchen now holds a large mixture of early German teaching boards, exercise books, baptism and confirmation certificates.
-The cellar below this kitchen was used to store preserves, meat, butter and other perishable foods.
+Out the back, you will find the 'Schoolroom'.
+This was never a school room but a kitchen built 23 years after the original building.
+The room includes a large bake oven, which was used to bake bread and cakes for the family.
+This kitchen now holds a diverse collection of early German teaching materials, exercise books, baptism and confirmation certificates.
+Below the kitchen, you'll find the cellar, where preserves, meat, butter, and other perishable foods are stored.

 Facilities